EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-modify-data-in-a-multi-index-table.md

 +  });
 }
 ```

+Now you have implemented a new action `mod`, which when sent to the blockchain will update the `datum` propety for user object identified by `user` name with the `value` sent as parameter.

 [[info | Full example location]]
 | A full example project demonstrating the instantiation and usage of multi-index table can be found [here](https://github.com/EOSIO/eosio.cdt/tree/master/examples/multi_index_example).